heavyblotto/bigfoot-war-game/docs/authentication-plan.md

 - Basic registration and login functionality implemented
 - User model in database with minimal fields
 - JWT used for authentication
-- Email and password update routes exist but are not integrated into the UI
+- Email and password update routes exist and are integrated into the UI
+- Account deletion functionality implemented

-## Planned Improvements
+## Completed Improvements

-### 1. Enhance User Model
+### 1. Enhanced User Model
-- Update `prisma/schema.prisma` to include game-related fields:
+- Updated `prisma/schema.prisma` to include game-related fields:
   ```prisma
   model User {
     id            String   @id @default(uuid())